tiffanybibby/HarryPotter/README.md

 ## Project Description

-Sorting Hat for Harry Potter fans to determine what house they would be in.
+This app will display info about well-known Harry Potter characters.
+The user will be able to view facts about their favorite characters or maybe learn something new or about a character they are less familiar with.
+Additional functionality to be added to view characters by student/staff or house.

 ## API and Data Sample